 If we were setting up an education system for the first time in our history, as we did at the turn of the last in the late 1800s, we would not say 12 years was enough.

-Twelve years is not not enough to live in a to in the twenty the the second quarter of the middle of the twenty-first century.
+12 years is not enough to live in the second quarter of the middle of the 21st century.

-None of us want to uh be uh cooped up in our homes just as the weather is turning nice, just as spring break travel plans were approaching, just as the campaign for the presidency is kicking into high gear.
+None of us want to be cooped up in our homes just as the weather is turning nice, just as spring break travel plans were approaching, just as the campaign for the presidency is kicking into high gear.

 It's unfair to all of us, and it's unnecessary for all of us, but it's necessary in fact.